Nasty Smell: It’s Like Something Crawled In & Died

 Method #3 – For the Desperate

-- Leave sealed for several days, then rinse the inside with vinegar and water to remove the smoke residue.
+Keep sealed for several days, then rinse inside with vinegar and water to remove the smoke residue.

-The hamburger/camper trailer thing up above?
+Quick Note: The hamburger/camper trailer thing mentioned above?
 That’s a true story.
 Eyes watering, gagging, foulness like you wouldn’t believe.
-Check your campers and the little fridge thoroughly before locking up for any length of time
+Check campers and trailers thoroughly before locking up for any length of time ;).

 I find throwing baking soda around and letting it sit for a while works wonders too!
 It doesn’t hurt to have baking soda in addition to the vinegar.